Tom Myers: The Century of the Body – Fascia, Yoga and the Medicine of the Future

 When she created Rolfing, she was asking, “How do I create a yogic experience in a western way?”
 Rolfing or Structural Integration was aligned with the goals of yoga as “a physical system that enriches the student’s body, mind, and spiritual well-being through an understanding of structural balance.”

 When Ida first started working with people, she started putting them into yoga positions and looked at where they weren’t stretching properly.
 She would then grab the tissue and start stretching it.
 Later, as she got in contact with osteopathy, it evolved into table work.
 But it was still trying to get that experience of yoga, still trying to get that fundamental thing of Hatha yoga which is, if you change the body, you can change the person.

-Yoga U Online: Part of your work has been to draw attention to the all-important, but much overlooked role played by fascia in the human body.
+Yoga U Online: Part of your work has drawn attention to the all-important but much-overlooked role fascia plays in the human body.
 What is the role of fascia in this picture?

 Tom Myers: Fascia is that network that connects it all together.
 We are made up of somewhere between 70 to 100 trillion cells.
 That’s 70 trillion cells acting together.
 Most of your cells are little packets of water, like little water balloons.
 Something has to hold all those 70 trillion cells together.
 That’s the fascia.

 Fascia—or connective tissue—is what glues us together.
 So, it’s a broad use of the word fascia.
 What we’re really talking about is the body-wide extracellular net that holds us together.

 Yoga U Online: Yet, as it is turning out, fascia is more than just the ‘wrapping’ of the body.